sender-reputation email-deliverability

 Your ESP shows you delivery rate, open rate, and click rate.
 It does not show you:

-Google Postmaster Tools provides all of this — for free.
-Check your domain reputation in Postmaster 7 days after launching any new welcome series.
-If it’s already “Medium” or “Low,” you have a week 1 problem: either your subscriber source quality is poor, your sequence timing is too aggressive, or your double opt-in isn’t enabled.
+Google Postmaster Tools v2 provides complaint rate and compliance status data — for free.
+Check your spam rate trend in Postmaster 7 days after launching any new welcome series.
+If spam rate is trending above 0.08%, or the Compliance Dashboard shows any authentication failures, you have a week 1 problem: either your subscriber source quality is poor, your sequence timing is too aggressive, or your double opt-in isn’t enabled.
+(Note: Postmaster v1’s domain reputation scores — High/Medium/Low/Bad — were retired in September 2025.
+Focus on the spam rate graph and Compliance Dashboard in v2.)

 If you’re launching a welcome series on a domain without significant prior sending history, check Postmaster daily for the first two weeks.
 A reputation drop at this stage is much faster to recover from than one you discover a month later.